go8n/athenaeum/README.md

 Athenaeum uses flatpak as its packaging system and pulls all data from flathub currently.

-The best way to get your game on Athenaeum is to submit it to the flathub github repositrory.
+The best way to get your game on Athenaeum is to create a flatpak config and submit it to the flathub github repositrory.

 https://github.com/flathub/flathub/wiki/App-Submission